ferdn4ndo/bash-container-template/README.md

 docker run --rm -v "./scripts:/scripts" --env-file ./.env --name "bash-container-template" bash-container-template:latest
 ```

+Note that the volume `-v "./scripts:/scripts"` is only needed when you want a hot-reload feature in the development environment.

 ### Running in docker-compose

 As this repository has a Docker image available for pulling, we can add this service to an existing stack by creating a service using the `ferdn4ndo/bash-container-template:latest` identifier: